tefi-anbessa/test_bench/docs/DOCUMENTATION_PREFERENCES.md

     - Provide clear guidance and rules for testing the application.
 3. `docs/ROLES_AND_PERMISSIONS.md`
   - Purposes:
-    - Explain how the roles and permission system works internally
+    - Explains the roles based access control (RBAC) system
-    - Explain the roles and permissions for each module, as the basis for setting up tests
+    - Details the roles and permissions for each module, as the basis for setting up tests
+    - Explains how the roles and permission system is implemented

 ### Protection Methods